ieg-dhr/orcidgraph/README.md

 git clone https://github.com/ieg-dhr/orcidgraph.git src
 ~~~

-Now edit the file `orcidgraph/src/retrieve.rb` configuring the settings in the top of the file.
+Now edit the file `orcidgraph/src/retrieve.rb` and configure the settings at the top of the file.
 The file has comments on the various options.
 The path to the required file ORCID_LIST (ORCIDs.csv) is also specified here.
-You have to create this file which contains the list of ORCID-IDs you want to be extracted.
+You have to create this file, which contains the list of ORCID-IDs you want to be extracted.
 The path to the file ORG_MATCHES (org_matches.json) is also described here.
-A file in which you can define for the export if you want to have a mapping between one name and another to avoid redundancies (a step that is necessary due to the free input options in the ORCID registy.
+This is a file in which you can set definitions for your export to map correspondences between one name and another in order to avoid redundancies (a necessary step due to the free-input options in the ORCID registry).
 For example: 1.
 IEG -> Leibniz Institute of European History, 2.
 IEG Mainz -> Leibniz Institute of European History, 3. …).

 Start the Neo4j Docker container with: